Sentosa Musical Fountain: Events

 United States Navy Seventh Fleet Band performing for visitors on the Fountain's platform.

 The Sentosa Musical Fountain was the venue for many events, special performances, and variety shows – from its opening in 1982 until its closure in March 2007.

 It was one of the hosting venues for the 2005 Singapore Youth Festival.
 The Musical Fountain was the venue for a gala dinner held in conjunction with the Ministerial Conference of the World Trade Organization in 1996.
 In 1993 the flame of the 1993 Southeast Asian Games was lit at the symphony stage of the fountain by then Prime Minister, Goh Chok Tong.
 In 2002, the then unheard of, Media Development Authority was announced at the fountain by David Lim, the then acting minister for the Ministry of Information, Communications and the Arts.

 Shows

 Through the Musical Fountain's years as an entertainment venue, five different shows were staged there.
 Each one required up to five months to fully design, choreograph, and install.

 Fountain Display Show

-The first programmed show at the Musical Fountain was the "Fountain Display Show" and it’s programmed by Venus Enterprises Pte Ltd, running through the 1980s and early 1990s.
+The first programmed show at the Musical Fountain was the "Fountain Display Show" and was programmed by Venus Enterprises Pte Ltd, running through the 1980s and early 1990s.
 It was inspired by the synchronized water dance of the Fountains of Bellagio on the Las Vegas Strip.
 Usually, the show used computer choreographed Broadway show tunes and other famous songs.
 The show ran thrice nightly with an additional show during Sundays and Public Holidays.
 In the late 1990s, the show was repeated during the day from 4 pm to 5 pm but without the colourful lights.
 Between 2000 and 2002, the show was repeated in the evening until Magical Sentosa permanently replaced the show.